ParthoM7/academic-portfolio/README.md

 # Academic Portfolio
 This is my academic portfolio, including CV, research interests, and teaching materials.

+I'm a theoretical physicist currently working at the Institute of Mathematical Sciences, Chennai, India.
+I have 25+ years of experience in research and teaching, specializing in string theory, quantum field theory and gravity.
+I also have strong interests in exploring connections between quantum mechanics, gravity and statistical analysis.
+Further details regarding my research and teaching can be found at some of the following links:

 ## 📬 My Contacts and Links!

 <p align="left">